Research

 Drosophila guanche mitotic chromosomes: sex chromosomes are labeled with an rDNA probe.

 Drosophila Y chromosomes are dense in repetitive sequences and carry few protein-coding genes, but in most species are important for male fertility.
-We are interested in the evolution of Y chromosomes across Drosophila species.
+We use Drosophila species as models to study Y chromosome organization, function, and evolution.

 The pileup of CENP-A (centromeric histone variant) ChIPseq reads on the complex island corresponding to the centromere on the 4th chromosome.
 Figure from Chang et al. 2019 PLOS Biology